 He'll join us in a second.

-I think this timeline it it could end up being the smoking gun that makes everybody now realize that what we have been told is not true.
+I think this timeline, it could end up being the smoking gun that makes everybody now realize that what we have been told is not true.

-The story about Papadopoulos, the four-way hear source hearsay story is not true.
+The story about Papadopoulos, the four-way hearsay story, is not true.

-Well, and it it also tells us something else I think that's very important that it appears to be that it was a conscious effort among those members of the Obama administration, including Comey and everybody else who discussed this to allow this to continue.
+That it appears to be that it was a conscious effort among those members of the Obama administration, including Comey and everybody else who discussed this, to allow this to continue.

 And if you want to say setup, it might have been a setup.

-Because my question here is this if they were meeting sources, and I don't, you know, there were people overseas in London, and that was when Carter Page was at that meeting, and we have these spies approaching people in the Trump campaign, and the one spy informant had connections to the CIA and the FBI.
+Because my question here is this: if they were meeting sources, and I don't, you know, there were people overseas in London, and that was when Carter Page was at that meeting, and we have these spies approaching people in the Trump campaign.

 He wasn't just accidentally running into, you know, George Papadopoulos.